algarve s charming fishing villages

 The Igreja Matriz de Olhão, a stunning Baroque church, stands as a testament to Olhão's historical past and offers breathtaking panoramic views of the village.
 And of course, the bustling municipal market, with its vibrant atmosphere and mouthwatering regional delicacies, is a living testament to the historical significance of fishing in the area.

-See also Charming Fishing Villages in Algarve: A Must-Visit List
+See also 11 Traditional Fishing Villages to Explore in Algarve

 Embracing the authenticity of these fishing villages means immersing oneself in the rich tapestry of Portuguese history and culture.